Ecological intelligence, embedded in landscape design decisions.

 before we build further.

 PerenOS is in active development.
-Before the next round of build decisions is made, the team is speaking with landscape architects, ecological consultants, planners, developers, and operators to understand how ecological reasoning actually fits into real working practice.
+Before the next round of build decisions is made, the team is speaking with professionals to understand how ecological reasoning actually fits into real working practice.
 These conversations directly shape what the platform becomes.

 Thank you.
 We will be in touch within a few days to arrange a time.